The Complexity of Simultaneous Geometric Graph Embedding: Introduction

-The existential theory of the reals is the set of true sentences of the form $\exists (x_1, \dots, x_n) : \phi(x_1, \dots, x_n)$, where $\phi$ is a quantifier-free Boolean formula (without negation) over the signature $(0, 1, +, *, <)$ interpreted over the universe of real numbers.
-The complexity class $\ER$ is defined as the closure of this set under polynomial-time reductions.
-Hence a problem is $\ER$-complete if it belongs to $\ER$ and every problem in $\ER$ can be reduced to it by a polynomial-time reduction~\cite{schaefer2010complexity}.
-It is known that $\ER$ is included in PSPACE~\cite{canny1988algebraic}.
-The class $\ER$ also contains NP, since Boolean satisfiability can be encoded as a decision problem on a set of polynomial inequalities.
+The existential theory of the reals is the set of true sentences of the form $\exists (x_1, \dots, x_n) : \phi(x_1, \dots, x_n)$, where $\phi$ is a $(\wedge,\vee,\neg)$-formula over the signature $(0, 1, +, *, <,\leq,=)$ interpreted over the universe of real numbers~\cite{schaefer2013realizability}.
+The decision problem ETR asks whether a given sentence is true.
+The complexity class $\ER$ is defined as the set of decision problems that can be reduced to ETR in polynomial time.
+A problem is $\ER$-hard if it is at least as hard as every problem in $\ER$, i.e., if every problem in $\ER$ can be reduced to it in polynomial time~\cite{schaefer2010complexity,basu2007existential}.
+A problem is $\ER$-complete if it belongs to $\ER$ and is $\ER$-hard.
+It is known that $\textrm{NP}\subseteq\ER\subseteq\textrm{PSPACE}$: Boolean satisfiability can be encoded as a decision problem on a set of polynomial inequalities and Canny~\cite{canny1988algebraic} gave a polynomial-space algorithm for ETR.

-In this paper, we prove that $k$-SGE is at least as hard as the pseudoline stretchability problem, which is known to be $\ER$-complete.
-Together with the result of Estrella-Balderrama et al.~\cite{estrellabalderrama2008simultaneous} stating that $k$-SGE belongs to $\ER$, this proves that $k$-SGE is $\ER$-complete.

-Therefore, the $k$-SGE problem is polynomial-time equivalent to many other classical problems in computational geometry, such as finding the rectilinear crossing number of a graph~\cite{B91}, recognizing unit disk graphs~\cite{MM11}, recognizing intersection graphs of convex sets in the plane~\cite{schaefer2010complexity}, intersection graphs of segments~\cite{KM94}, solving the Steinitz problem~\cite{mnev1988universality}, and deciding the realizability of linkages~\cite{K02}.
-We refer the reader to the recent works of Schaefer for more references and examples~\cite{schaefer2010complexity,Sc12}.
+In 2011, Kyn\v{c}l~\cite{kyncl2011simple} proved that \emph{weak rectilinear realizability} of \emph{abstract topological graphs} is $\ER$-complete.
+Since this problem reduces to $k$-SGE in polynomial time~\cite{gassner2006simultaneous} and since $k$-SGE belongs to $\ER$~\cite{estrella2008simultaneous}, it follows that $k$-SGE is $\ER$-complete.
+The $k$-SGE problem is therefore polynomial-time equivalent to many other classical problems in computational geometry, such as finding the rectilinear crossing number of a graph~\cite{bienstock1991some}, recognizing unit disk graphs~\cite{mcdiarmid2013integer}, recognizing intersection graphs of convex sets in the plane~\cite{schaefer2010complexity}, recognizing intersection graphs of segments~\cite{KM94,matousek2014intersection}, solving the Steinitz problem~\cite{mnev1988universality}, and deciding the realizability of linkages~\cite{kapovich2002universality}.
+We refer the reader to recent work of Schaefer for more references and examples~\cite{schaefer2010complexity,schaefer2013realizability}.